 - Positivity- No, this does not imply "very happy or hopeful."
 Instead, demonstrate that you address problems with a positive mindset.
 What gets work done is resilience and determination, not a negative outlook.
 Employers desire it.

-Problem-solving - What work isn't full of problems and challenges?
+- Problem-solving - What work isn't full of problems and challenges?
 And what employer wants to be on the receiving end of those challenges and problems?
-On a CV, the capacity to settle disagreements and come up with innovative solutions to problems large and little is highly valued.
+On a CV, the capacity to settle disagreements and come up with innovative solutions to problems large and small is highly valued.